 - Eye fatigue after reading, even for a short time

 - Blurred vision, especially towards the end of the day

 - Discomfort when wearing contact lenses

 - Eyelids stick together when waking up

-What are the causes of dry eye syndrome?There are more to our tears than simply water.
 Tears are made of water, fatty oils, protein, electrolytes, substances to fight off bacteria, and growth factors.
-Tears are made of a mixture that helps keep the surface of our eyes smooth and clear.
-Without tears we cannot see properly.
+The mixture helps keep the surface of the eyes smooth and clear, so that we can see properly.

-- Tear quality - the tear film has three layers - oil, water and mucus.
-If any of these layers are not right, the patient may develop dry eye symptoms.
+The tear film has three layers, oil, water and mucus.
+Problems with any of these can lead to dry eye symptoms.

-- Water (the middle layer) - this is the thickest layer, which consists of water and some salt.
-This layer is produced by the lacrimal glands (tear glands).
-They cleanse the eyes and wash away particles and irritants.
-If this layer is not right the patient is susceptible to film instability.
-If the water layer is too thin the oil and mucus layers may touch each other, resulting in a stringy discharge - a hallmark sign of dry eyes.
+Problems with this layer can lead to film instability.
+If the water layer is too thin, the oil and mucus layers may touch each other, resulting in a stringy discharge, a hallmark sign of dry eyes.

 Reduced tear production is also linked to: